IT Professional Guide to Cybersecurity Risks Guide

 The NIST Cybersecurity Framework is a comprehensive framework that provides guidance for managing cybersecurity risk.
 It outlines a four-step risk management process: identify, assess, mitigate, and monitor.
 By following this framework, organizations can effectively identify and assess risks, prioritize mitigation strategies, and establish monitoring processes for ongoing risk management.

-See also A+ Training and Certification Montgomery Village, MD
+See also A+ Training and Certification Annapolis, MD

 Identify